stevej52/ros2_pca9685/README.md

 # ros2_pca9685
 ROS2 Package to convert /cmd_vel topic to PWM signals using a PCA9685

-With only this package and the ROS2 teleop_twist_joy package you can control ESC's and servos with a joystick or gamepad usong ROS2.
+With only this package and the ROS2 teleop_twist_joy package you can control ESC's and servos with a joystick or gamepad using ROS2.

 Nav2 movement is also controlled through /cmd_vel so Nav2 works as well.